 This is the season for the entertaining Jingle Bell Jam show.
 This show includes amazing projection on Grauman’s Chinese Theatre.
 There is a cute story line about the Prep and Landing elves looking for a missing Santa in time for Christmas.
 We won’t give away the ending, but rest assured there is a happy ending!

 This year as well as last year we attended the separate ticketed dessert party event prior to the Jingle Bell Jam show.
 This includes all kinds of bite-size holiday desserts, ice cream, and drinks (including alcoholic cocktails).
 We also had a visit from Santa Goofy at the party!
-Both years we received paper glasses to wear during the show.
+Both years we received paper glasses 3-D style to wear during the show.
 Last year they changed the lights and fireworks into images of the Prep and Landing elves.
 This year they changed them into snowflakes – just another way of adding to the holiday magic.

 A new show has been added to Hollywood Studios that features projections on the Hollywood Tower of Terror.
 There are a series of projections themed around Toy Story, Frozen, a classic Christmas scene, and our favorite – the Muppets turning the Tower into a gingerbread house.
-This best part of the show for us Floridians is the show!
+This best part of the show for us Floridians is the snow!
 At the end of each segment it snows on Sunset Boulevard.

-Hollywood Studios has also recently opened a new brew-pub/tap-house with a California vibe.
+Hollywood Studios has also recently opened a new brew-pub/tap-house with a California vibe called Baseline Taphouse.
 They themed it as a bar in a former print house with old printing materials, plates, paper and ink around which appeals to the marketer in me.
 The menu includes cider, beer, wine, cocktails and snacks.
 We highly recommend the California cheese and charcuterie board.
 It serves as the perfect accompaniment to my pineapple cider and Jeff’s IPA.
 We have truly enjoyed spending time here and it is a perfect reminder of our trip to Disneyland in Anaheim, CA.